Scripter17/url-cleaner/bundled_cleaner.md

   - `canon`: Set to `www.reddit.com`.
   - `old`: Set to `old.reddit.com`.
   - `new`: Set to `www.reddit.com`.
+- `tiktok_mode`: Decides what host to replace tiktok/tiktok embed hosts with.
+  - Required: false.
+  - Unset: Set tiktok and tiktok embed hosts to `tiktok.com`.
+  - `canon`: Always set to `www.tiktok.com`.
+  - `embed`: Always set to the `tiktok_embed_host` var.
+- `tiktok_embed_host`: The tiktok embed host to use.
+  - Required: true.
+  - Default: `www.tfxktok.com`.
 - `twitter_mode`: Decides what host to replace twitter/twitter embed/Nitter hosts with.
   - Required: false.
   - Unset: Set twitter and twitter embed hosts to `x.com` and Nitter hosts to the `nitter_host` var.